 Chamonix.
 To fund Chamonix's construction, we issued our 2028 Notes and placed a portion of such proceeds into a restricted cash account dedicated to the completion of Chamonix's construction (see Note 4).
 As of December 31, 2022, approximately \$134.6 million of cash was reserved under our bond indentures to complete the construction of Chamonix.
-We expect to invest substantially all of such amount in 2023, with an expected opening of Chamonix in December 2023.
+We expect to invest \$115 million of such amount in 2023 and the remaining balance in 2024 (excluding pre-opening expenses and capitalized interest), with an expected opening of Chamonix on December 26, 2023.

 The Temporary / American Place.
 We were selected by the IGB to develop and operate American Place in Waukegan, Illinois.
 While the larger permanent facility is under construction, we are operating The Temporary by American Place, which opened in February 2023.
-During 2023, we expect to invest approximately \$70 million into this project, consisting largely of \$50 million of upfront gaming license payments remitted in the first quarter of 2023 (see Note 2), the recent completion of The Temporary's construction, as well as professional fees and limited sitework related to the permanent American Place facility.
+During 2023, we expect to invest approximately \$75 million into this project (excluding pre-opening expenses and capitalized interest), consisting largely of \$50 million of upfront gaming license payments remitted in the first quarter of 2023 (see Note 2), costs related to the recent completion of The Temporary's construction, as well as professional fees and limited sitework related to the permanent American Place facility.
+We will likely need additional financing in the future to complete the permanent American Place facility.